Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Related Work

 In an effort to explicitly address the continuous-time constraint (\ref{eq:ct_constraint}) and avoid ``corner-cutting,'' \citet{ariu2017chance} apply Boole's inequality over \emph{intervals} rather than instantaneous states as

 Note that continuity allows the endpoint $\x(T)$ to be dropped.
 As with (\ref{eq:dt_booles}), this ``interval Boole's'' neglects correlations between events.
-In particular, their method assumes the state process itself follows a Brownian motion, ultimately resulting in a \emph{doubly}-conservative estimate compared to its discrete-time counterpart.
-In contrast, the approximation proposed in this paper also operates on intervals, but it addresses the nonlinear dynamics directly and avoids the use of Boole's inequality in this way, producing a much tighter risk bound.
+In particular, their method is required to assume that the state process itself follows a Brownian motion, and ultimately results in a \emph{doubly}-conservative estimate compared to its discrete-time counterpart.
+By comparison, the approximation proposed in this paper also operates on intervals, but it addresses the nonlinear dynamics directly and avoids the use of Boole's inequality in this way, producing a much tighter risk bound.

 This paper leans heavily on the classical notion of first-passage times, a well-studied topic in the field of continuous stochastic processes.
-Indeed, the piecewise approximation presented in Section \ref{s:piecewise} of this paper is similar in spirit to that of \citet{jin2017first}, although we consider the case where the process (rather than purely the boundary) is nonlinear.
+Indeed, the piecewise approximation presented in Section \ref{s:piecewise} is similar in spirit to that of \citet{jin2017first}, although we consider the case where the process (rather than purely the boundary) is nonlinear.